tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 highest level of trust in a person, if you give him or her more privileges than he/she needs, you are putting yourself at higher risks than if you did not.
-Indeed, even if you are giving the key of your house, to feed the pets while you are in vacation, to your life-long best friend, the probability that something unwanted happens in your house is not nil.
+Indeed, even if you are giving the key of your house, to feed the pets while you are in vacation, to your life-long best friend, the probability that something unwanted happens in your house is not zero.

 That could even be indirectly your friend's fault.
 He could loose the keys.
-And if you had isolated your pets into the garage and only given the garage's key fo your friend.
-Then nobody could enter the house.
+And if you had isolated your pets into the garage and only given the garage's key to your friend.
+Then nobody could enter the house (except the garage).
 We will by the way see that the _compartmentalize_ guideline presented later on makes it easier to apply this principle.

 In our case, the principle can be applied in many different places.

 The first place is for instance the player resources balance.
-As the player has the starting amount of resources passed to him at the beginning of the game, the player does not need to have any additional information about the balances.
+As the player has the starting amount of resources passed to him at the beginning of the game, the player does not need to have any additional information about the balance.
 We could have had an access control system in order to allow users to read this information but not write it, but that would have been against the principle of the least privilege: here, the players do not need read access to this information, so we do not give it to them.